-They are faith and community partners who walk alongside resettled refugees as they adjust to a new home and a new life in the United States.
+They are faith and community partners who walk alongside resettled refugees who are fleeing violence and persecution in their home country.
+Community Assistance Teams are typically made up of more than 7 individuals already part of an established social group or organization, faith-based or otherwise, and they serve refugees as they adjust to a new home and a new life in the United States.
 These partners commit to support refugees as they seek to lead self-sufficient lives, contribute, and integrate into their new communities.
 Here’s how:

 - Stock the pantry: Purchase culturally appropriate groceries for the family.

-- Welcome Home: Help set up an apartment for an arriving refugee individual or family.
+- Welcome Home: Help set up and furnish an apartment for an arriving refugee individual or family.

 - Welcome Meal: Prepare a culturally appropriate meal, ready for the individual or family to enjoy immediately up on arrival at their new home.

 - Arrival: Pick up the individual or family from the airport and welcome them to their new home and community.
 You can make signs and even learn how to say “Welcome!” in their language.